…Call 631-757-1553 or email email@example.com for answers, information and free first session…

 Co-Parenting often brings up the anger, pain, frustration, and bitterness of the divorce.
-It can bring up financial issues, emotional issues and seemingly unresolvable differences about raising the kids.
+It can bring up financial issues, emotional issues, and seemingly unresolvable differences about raising the kids.
 You hear your Ex-Spouse reacting to you in the same old way and your feelings respond.
 You may feel critical and judgmental, put down and shamed, guilty if you were the leave-taker, or jealous if your Ex-Spouse is doing better than you.

-As example, Robin and Paul wanted to Co-Parent after divorce.
+As an example, Robin and Paul wanted to Co-Parent after divorce.
 They had agreed on joint legal and residential custody of the twins, Anna and Isabelle.
 To be successful, this path needed a great deal of interaction and co-operation.

 Unfortunately, Paul kept treating Anna in the same old way.
 He started blaming her for any behavior problems of the 10-year old twins.
-He complained if they came to his house with a missing sock or other small item.
+He complained if they came to his house with a missing sock or another small item.
 He attempted to push Robin aside regarding the school.
 He did not inform her of scheduled doctor visits.

 Robin reacted back in frustration.
 Internally she felt invalidated.
 Her sense of her own significance faltered around Paul.
 In defense, she judged Paul back for his criticisms of her and for his parenting style.It felt like their marriage all over again.
 As this Vicious Cycle continued, their Co-Parenting totally broke down.
 The children developed increased behavioral problems.
 They started acting up in school.